Face masks have become commonplace in the U.S. since the COVID-19 pandemic. But what to do if the masks cause or worsen eczema on your face?

 Prolonged face mask use can also cause facial acne (called “maskne”) and rosacea.

-In addition, we live in a uniquely stressful time due to the pandemic.
-Stress is a known eczema trigger.
-If you are feeling anxious or stressed, develop some stress-coping activities.
+In addition, anxiety and stress are eczema triggers.
+If you are feeling anxious or stressed, consider stress-coping activities.
 Talk with a mental health specialist.

 What are symptoms of facial eczema?